Project-Trofos/trofos/docs/pages/rag_parse_pages/guide_project_management.markdown

 - Focus on process, not blame.
 - Collaborate for team alignment.

+\* Sprint insights are also generated using AI.
+Access them in the sprint retrospective page to see insights generated from your sprint data.
+These insights are automatically generated upon the completion of a sprint

 ## Reopening a sprint

 The most recently closed sprint can be re-opened if you have yet to start (make active) another sprint.
 Under the completed sprints section in the 'Sprint' tab of a project, click on the 'Reopen sprint' button.